porter-finance/v1-core/spec/permissions.md

 `BondFactory.revokeRole('ISSUER_ROLE)`
 `BondFactory.isAllowListEnabled(bool)`

-The power admin can grant or revoke the `ISSUER_ROLE`, in addition to enabled or disabling the allow-list for creating new bonds.
+The Porter Admin can grant or revoke the `ISSUER_ROLE`, in addition to enabled or disabling the allow-list for creating new bonds.
 This role has the ability to be revoked.
 Disabling the allow list then revoking this role would leave `BondFactory` in a fully permissionless state.

 ## Issuer - ISSUER_ROLE